 Eurogames rely on skill rather than luck.
-Although there may still be some random factors involved (drawing of cards or tiles, setup of the board or victory conditions), these factors do not affect the outcome of the game, but diversify the gameplay and increase replay ability.
+Although there may still be some random factors involved (drawing of cards or tiles, setup of the board, or victory conditions), these factors do not affect the outcome of the game, but diversify the gameplay and increase replay value.

 If there is a random factor, it usually happens before the player acts, so he has enough time to think and react.
 For example – in Carcassonne player draws a random terrain tile and then decides where to place it.
-In Catan, die throw decides about resource distribution, but after that it’s player’s choice how to spend them.
+In Catan, dice throw decides about resource distribution, but after that, it’s player’s choice of how to spend them.

-3. Theme is very pronounced but not necessarily gameplay related
+3. The theme is very pronounced but not necessarily gameplay-related

 4. Players do not get eliminated

 Contrary to “American” type board games, in eurogames, all players remain in the game to the very end.
-Winner is determined by victory points and is often unknown until the very end, when the points are counted.
+The winner is determined by victory points and is often unknown until the very end when the points are counted.
 Late twists, like hidden victory points, often turn the tables and one can never be sure in victory until the very end.
 Often, more paths to victory points are available.

-Games can’t drag on forever, but are limited by either victory points or depletion of resources, turns or tiles.
+Games can’t drag on forever but are limited by either victory points or depletion of resources, turns, or tiles.
 Therefore, they are easier to plan an evening around, because you always know how long it takes to finish a game.
-Most of eurogames try to hit the “movie-length” sweet spot of around 1-2 hours per game.
+Most eurogames try to hit the “movie-length” sweet spot of around 1-2 hours per game.

 5. Game mechanics

 Game mechanics follow the rule “easy to learn, but hard to master”.
-Single player is rare to find, games are designed around the 2-6 player limit, but 3-4 is most commonly the sweet spot.
-Combining this with their play time and no-player-elimination, eurogames are ideal family games or gateway games (board games with game mechanics and theme that appeal to wide audience – making them great for novice players).
+Single-player was rarer to find until recently (and is now more and more popular), and games are designed around the 2-6 player limit, but 3-4 is most commonly the sweet spot.
+Combining this with their playtime and no-player-elimination, eurogames are ideal family games or gateway games (board games with game mechanics and themes that appeal to a wide audience – making them great for novice players).

 As eurogames have made it big all around the globe, so have their distinct characteristics blurred and mixed.
-Board games, that are published nowadays, commonly feature many euro and non-euro characteristics (i.e. Scythe is a hybrid of an eurogame and wargame), trying to be original and stand out in a very densely populated market.
+Board games that are published nowadays, commonly feature many euro and non-euro characteristics (i.e. Scythe is a eurogame, disguised as a wargame), trying to be original and stand out in a very densely populated market.

-As a conclusion, an eurogame term today is not something that strictly defines a genre of board games, but rather a term that defines a group of board games of different genres, themes and game mechanics – which have a common philosophy on how a board game should look, be made and be played.
+In a conclusion, a eurogame term today is not something that strictly defines a genre of board games, but rather a term that defines a group of board games of different genres, themes, and game mechanics – which have a common philosophy on how a board game should look, be made and be played.

 Have a question or an opinion?
 Post it in a comment below!